Livestock-Wildlife Interaction

-Scouting Drones to Prevent Human-wildlife Conflict in Livestock Grazing Systems
+Scouting Drones to Prevent Human-Wildlife Conflict in Livestock Grazing Systems

 State of the Art